Migration trends (1/)

 Read more

 From 2017 to 2021, the number of emigrating children steadily decreased.
-In 2021, compared to 2017, the scale of emigrating children decreased by almost 83%.
+In 2021, compared to 2017, the scale of emigrating children decreased by almost 83 percent.
 Since 2022, there has been a noticeable trend of increasing children's emigration.
-The number of children who emigrated from 2021 increased by 643 cases.
+In 2022, children emigration number accounted for 1690, while in 2023, this number reached 4352.

 Between 2017 and 2022, the number of boys and girls who emigrated was roughly equal.
 During this period, on average, 51% were boys, and 49% were girls.